 - Streamlined process to treat macular degeneration with retinal injections

 - Integrated laser refractive suite for LASIK procedures

 - 53 exam rooms

 The Albert Eye Research Institute (AERI), opened in April 2005, a five-story 72,000 square-foot state-of-the-art building, has two full floors dedicated to cutting-edge research laboratory space.
 The other three floors house the expanded Pediatric and Adult Strabismus Service, faculty offices, an auditorium, and a resident resource center.

 The Joseph A.C.
-Wadsworth Building, originally built in 1973 and expanded to 93,000-square-feet in 1990, contains the Eye Center's comprehensive, neuro-ophthalmology and contact lens clinical services.
-On the third floor, six fully equipped and modern operating rooms form the core of the center's surgery complex.
+Wadsworth Building, originally built in 1973 and expanded to 93,000-square-feet in 1990, contains Duke Eye Center's comprehensive, neuro-ophthalmology and contact lens clinical services.
+On the third floor, six fully equipped and modern operating rooms form the core of the surgery complex.

-The Durham VA Medical Center is across the street from the Eye Center.
-VA eye clinic is a superbly equipped and staffed clinical facility, including over 15 examination lanes, two laser rooms, a minor procedures room, a photography room, a visual field room, and a resident workroom.
+The Durham VA Medical Center is across the street from the ophthalmology complex.
+The VA eye clinic is a superbly equipped and staffed clinical facility, including over 15 examination lanes, two laser rooms, a minor procedures room, a photography room, a visual field room, and a resident workroom.
 The Ophthalmology Service operating room and OR staff work full shifts four days per week.
 The operating room equipment includes instrumentation for anterior segment surgery, advanced vitrectomy, and endolaser.